 CA (Writ) 51/2018

-The Wilpattu National Park (WNP) is the oldest and largest national park in Sri Lanka.
-It was declared as a sanctuary in 1905 and was given status as a National Park on the 25th of February, 1938.
-Upon granting the above legal protection status to the area in 1938 and again in different stages till 1973 under the Fauna and Flora Protection Ordinance (FFPO), all private tenements, rights, privileges and entitlements seized to be operational over the said land except anything recognized by law as a traditional practice/usage.
-Hence, the said land declared ‘Protected’ was not privy for any human presence/cultivation/any trade or business or any other activity that used to take place in the said land prior to such declaration.
+The Wilpattu National Park (WNP) is the oldest and the largest national park in Sri Lanka.
+It was declared as a sanctuary in 1905 and was given status as a National Park on the 25 February 1938.
+Upon granting the above legal protection status to the area in 1938 and again in different stages till 1973, all private tenements, rights, privileges and entitlements seized to be operational over the land, except anything recognised by law under the Fauna and Flora Protection Ordinance, as a traditional practice/usage.
+Hence, once the Wilpattu National park was declared and granted its protected status, no further cultivation/ trade or any other activities could took place within the declared land area, honouring its status as a national park, ensuring that all human activity within the declared area is controlled in a manner that protects its flora and fauna.

-The above mentioned clearings and continuous human activities within the National Park have resulted in an irrecoverable damage to the biodiversity of the WNP.
-It is imperative that immediate measures are taken to rectify the damage that has already been incurred to prevent the occurrence of any further damage.
+The above mentioned clearings and continuous human activities within the National Park have resulted irreversible harm to its biodiversity.
+It is imperative that immediate measures are taken to rectify the damage that has already incurred to prevent further disturbance at the park.

-This case was supported and subsequently called for Notice Returnable on 06.03.2018.
-The 4th Respondent argued that the church is not within the national park and the festivities happen only with monthly masses and annual feast.
+This case was supported and subsequently called for Notice Returnable on 06 March 2018.
+The 4th Respondent argued that the church is not within the national park and the festivities happen only with monthly masses and an annual feast.
 The Mannar and Puttalam congregation wanted to intervene in this matter and was allowed intervention subject to objections.
-The Attorney General’s Department was strongly opposing to the activities of the church, in particular the large scale camping sites.
+The Attorney General’s Department was strongly opposing to the activities of the church, particularly, the large scale camping sites.